PandaWood/Simple-MAPI.NET/README.md

 Microsoft warns that the [use of Simple MAPI is discouraged and that it may be unavailable in later versions of Windows](https://msdn.microsoft.com/en-us/library/windows/desktop/dd296734(v=vs.85).aspx)

-But it's the only way, I know, to invoke the default Email client and set subject/body and attachments on Windows.
+But it's the only way, I know, to invoke the default Email client and set subject/body and attachments on Windows without using interops or anything Office-specific.
+Simple MAPI is just a set of functions and related data structures, in Windows, that this library calls.

 It still works on Windows 10, with Outlook as the email client.

 ## How to use

-I have used it, with success, like this (no logon/logoff)
+I have used it, with success, like this:
 ```
 using Win32Mapi;